13 HOT SELLER TIPS

 The objective is to make your property appeal to as many buyers as we possibly can, so keep in mind that some buyers may be allergic to cats and dogs.

 A home needs to breathe.
 The most subtle scent can turn a buyer off or trigger a negative impression.
 Unpleasant smells like cigarette smoke, or lingering cooking and food odors can all be addressed.
 Wherever possible, make sure your home has the opportunity to breathe.
-You might also think about using artificial scents or candles to add that special appeal.

 Retail specialists have proven that certain types of music can influence buyers to stay longer.
 Why not use this to your advantage when you sell and have some appropriate background music ready to play when a buyer comes through.
 Subtle is better.
 Keep it positive and upbeat.